bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_tab-call.rst

-Call Tab
+Dialog Tab
 ~~~~~~~~

-The *Call tab* defines the User Dialog to call and how it should be
+The *Dialog tab* defines the User Dialog to call and how it should be
 started.
 The input parameters for the selected start method can be
 mapped here.

 .. figure:: /_images/process-inscription/common-tab-call.png
-   :alt: Call tab
+   :alt: Dialog tab

-   Call tab
+   Dialog tab

 Dialog
    Defines the User Dialog component to be started by its ID.